piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/upgrading-rdm-free-rdm-team.md

 {% snippet icon.badgeInfo %}
 Since version 2022.3 of {{ en.RDM }}, the Free Edition and Team Edition (previously Enterprise Edition) have been merged into [one single download](https://devolutions.net/remote-desktop-manager), allowing users to upgrade with more ease.
 To learn more about this change, you can read our blog post [{{ en.RDM }} Free and Enterprise Are Now Unified](https://blog.devolutions.net/2022/10/news-remote-desktop-manager-is-changing-for-the-better/).

-If you are using {{ en.RDM }} version 2022.3 or later, read our topic on [how to register a Team license](/rdm/windows/installation/client/registration/team-edition/).
-Otherwise, continue in this topic.
+If you are using {{ en.RDM }} version 2022.3 or later, see [Team Edition](/rdm/windows/installation/client/registration/team-edition/) to learn how to register a Team license.
+Otherwise, continue below.
 {% endsnippet %}

 {% snippet icon.badgeInfo %}